roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 However Prico shook her head sidewards to all.

-"In spite that Hina-tan, was always with Apricot.., in spite Apricot has never been apart from Hina-tan..."
+"In spite of Hina-tan, was always with Apricot.., in spite of Apricot has never been apart from Hina-tan..."

 Prico keeps her speech whilst holding on to an authentical imitation of weeping all the same.